cormacrelf/angular-skyhook/packages/core/README.md

 ### What can you do with it?

-Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `angular-skyhook` provide an abstraction over most things you could want to do with drag and drop.
+Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and Skyhook provide an abstraction over most things you could want to do with drag and drop.
 They are lower-level building blocks that make it easy to implement some very complex interactions.
 They assign no specific meaning to a drag/drop operation.
 You get to define what happens when